Jump to the Recipe

 Step 1 – Prepare the Mise En Place

 Chop your carrots and onions and lay our your beef bones and scraps, red wine, and cartons of beef broth (note only one carton is shown below, but the recipe requires two, unless you are just serving a few people).
+You can also use an equal amount of our homemade beef bone broth.

 Where to get beef bones?
 You can purchase them as soup bones from most butchers, but if I’m preparing a prime rib roast, I prefer to purchase as a “bone in” portion and cut the ribs away myself and “roll it” so that it cooks more evenly.